Introduction

 $ less welcome.txt aboutus.txt # Open Multiple Files

-$ less +F /var/log/syslog # Real-Time Monitoring
+$ less +F /var/log/syslog # Real-Time Monitoringhead

 Use: Shows first lines of file